smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes: Introduction and Motivation

-Thus, with probability $\alpha^* \in [0,1]$, the departure from $f$ is Gaussian with mean $0$ and variance $\sigma^{*2}$, but with probability $(1-\alpha^*)$ it is ``spiked'' by a scalar amount $\mu^*$.
+Thus, with probability $\alpha^* \in (0.5,1)$, the departure from $f$ is Gaussian with mean $0$ and variance $\sigma^{*2}$, but with probability $(1-\alpha^*)$ it is ``spiked'' by a scalar amount $\mu^*$.
 Equation (\ref{model}) can be extended to accommodate size-varying spikes as

 We deal with size-varying spikes in Section \ref{simulations}.
-Here we focus attention to the model in Equation \ref{model}.
-In this setting, Maximum Likelihood estimates (MLE) of $\alpha^*, \mu^*$ and $\sigma^*$ could be obtained through the EM algorithm if the $\xi_i$'s were observable.
-Previous work on EM convergence often assumed that the only parameter to be estimated is $\mu^*$, with both $\sigma^{*2}$ and $\alpha^*$ taken as known; see for instance \cite{wu17} and \cite{balakrishnan}.
+Here we focus attention on the model in Equation \ref{model}.
+In this setting, maximum likelihood estimates (MLE) of $\alpha^*, \mu^*$ and $\sigma^*$ could be obtained through the {\it Expectation-Maximization} (EM) algorithm if the $\xi_i$'s were observable.
+Previous work on EM convergence often assumed that the only parameter to be estimated is $\mu^*$, with both $\sigma^{*2}$ and $\alpha^*$ taken as known; see for instance \citep{wu17} and \citep{balakrishnan}.
 Drawing inspiration from the latter, we study convergence when all parameters $\mu^*, \sigma^{*2}$ and $\alpha^*$ are unknown -- proving that $\nu-$strong concavity, Lipschitz smoothness and Gradient smoothness conditions hold for our Gaussian mixture model.
-Guarantees on the convergence rate are harder to establish when all three parameters are treated as unknown, but can in fact be provided if the ``contamination'' level $\alpha^*$ is taken as known.
+In such a case, guarantees on the convergence rate are harder to establish, but can in fact be provided if the ``contamination'' level $\alpha^*$ is taken as known.
 We use simulations to demonstrate the practical effectiveness of our approach notwithstanding this shortcoming in theoretical guarantees.

 The remainder of this article is organized as follows.
 Section~2 provides background on smoothing splines and EM algorithm.
 Section~3 details our approach and the conditions under which it performs well.
 Section~4 provides convergence guarantees for the EM algorithm.
 Sections~5 and 6 demonstrate the performance of our proposal through simulations, comparisons with existing methods and real data analyses.
-Section~7 contains final remarks and Section~8 contains proofs and technical details.
+Section~7 contains final remarks.